-- 6.22 The Trustee recognises that not all members will make investment decisions and as such the Trustee believes that it is appropriate to offer a default investment strategy. - 6.23 The Trustee has selected the 'Lifecycle Balanced 2020' strategy as the default investment strategy for DC members of the Plan.
-This strategy aims to give members a 'balanced' investment strategy that incorporates a mixed annuity and drawdown target (in addition to the 25% cash target).
-The Lifecycle Balanced 2020 strategy is also the default strategy for ex Data Science Limited Members. - 6.24 These objectives are in addition to the Overall Aims and Objectives and Investment Objectives stated for the general DC Section.
+- 6.22 The Trustee recognises that not all members will make investment decisions and as such the Trustee believes that it is appropriate to offer a default investment strategy. - 6.23 After the recent strategy review during 2024, the Trustee has decided to update its default investment strategy offered to members.
+The Trustee selected the 'Lifecycle to Drawdown' strategy as the default investment strategy for DC members of the Plan.
+This strategy targets income drawdown at retirement, recognising the Plans' membership profile and expected member choices made at retirement. - 6.24 These objectives are in addition to the Overall Aims and Objectives and Investment Objectives stated for the general DC Section.